Sami activist sets up camp outside Norway parliament to protest wind turbines

 They later occupied the entrances of 10 ministries and were joined by Greta Thunberg, who said human rights had to go hand-in-hand with climate protection and climate action.

-Since the protests, the government and the reindeer herding families affected by the Fosen wind farm have been involved in mediation to resolve the conflict.
-No concrete measures have been announced yet.
+Since the protests, the government and the reindeer-herding families affected by the Fosen wind farm have been involved in mediation to resolve the conflict but no concrete measures have been announced yet.

-The oil and energy ministry did not immediately reply to a request for comment.
+The reindeer herders have said the only solution to the conflict is that the turbines be torn down.

+"We still hope that the mediation process will be able to lead to an amicable solution to the matter.
+It would be the best for all parties," Oil and Energy Minister Terje Aasland told Reuters in an emailed statement.

 (Reporting by Gwladys Fouche; Editing by Hugh Lawson)